PronElle/meta-heartmonitor/README.md

 # Embedded Linux Assignment - Heart Rate Monitor

-The goal of this assignment is implemanting a hearth rate monitor, which is made of two components:
+The goal of this assignment is implementing a heart rate monitor, which is made of two components:

 - a Linux character-based driver (cDD) used to access a “virtual” Photopletismography (PPG) sensor
 - a Linux user application (APP)